Zabanaa/zabanaa.github.io/_posts/2017-08-15-async-await-a-basic-introduction.md

 })()
 ```

 See ?
-Now we have split our logic into two separate async functions.
+We've now split our logic into two separate async functions.
 It allowed
 us to call `await` on `getAllCharacters` and manipulate the data like we wanted.
-Also notice that there is no nesting of any sort here, which significantly
+Also notice the lack of nesting here, which significantly improves readability.
-improves readability.

 ### Error Handling

 But what about error handling ?
 If you look up the first example using Promises,
-you can see that we used the `.catch()` method to capture errors if for whatever
+you can see that we used the `.catch()` method to capture errors if, for whatever
-reason the Promise does not resolve.
+reason, the Promise didn't resolve.

-Part or what makes async/await so useful is that it allows us to use normal
+Part or what makes async/await so exciting is that it uses normal javascript
+constructs.
-javascript constructs.
-In this case we can simply wrap our functions inside a
-`try/catch ` block, like so:
+In this case we can simply wrap our functions inside a `try/catch ` block, like so:

 ```javascript